 In 1956 Anne played a reformed prostitute who marries a man for money in “Three Violent People.”

 Watch clip of the film “Three Violent People”

 Four years later (1960), Anne would play the town prostitute in the epic western “Cimarron.”

 Watch clip of the film “Cimarron”

 Then in 1971, she starred in “Fools’ Parade” as a down-on-her-luck prostitute named Cleo.
-All of the characters, including hers, are chasing after a bag of money.
+All the characters, including hers, chase after a bag of money.

 Watch trailer of the film “Fools’ Parade”

-Finally, in 1981, Anne would play the proprietress of a local brothel in the TV version of John Stenbeck’s novel “East of Eden.”
+Finally, in 1981, Anne played the proprietress of a local brothel in the TV version of John Stenbeck’s novel “East of Eden.”

 Watch clip of the TV miniseries “East of Eden”

 To read more about this prostitute role & other Oscar-winning actresses playing a hooker, please continue perusing